numpy/numpy/doc/source/reference/simd-optimizations.rst

 .. figure:: figures/opt-infra.png

-| This mechanism is very friendly with all compilers and it doesn't
-  require any compiler-specific extension,
-| but at the same time it takes a long process that has a sequence of
-  procedures, which are explained as follow:
+This mechanism is should support all compilers and it doesn't require any compiler-specific extension, but at the same time it is adds a few steps to normal compilation that are explained as follows:

 1- Configuration
 ~~~~~~~~~~~~~~~~

-| Configuring the required optimization by the user before starting to
+Configuring the required optimization by the user before starting to build the
-  build the source files via two command
+source files via two command arguments:
-| arguments:

 -  ``--cpu-baseline`` minimal set of required optimizations.

 -  ``--cpu-dispatch`` dispatched set of additional optimizations.

-See **TODO**

 2- Discovering the environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In this part, we check what kind of compiler and architecture we deal with, also handling the caching process which is important to speed up the rebuilding.
+In this part, we check the compiler and platform architecture and cache some of the intermediary results to speed up rebuilding.

 3- Parsing the command arguments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-NumPy have a very unique syntax that gives the user ability to easily
+NumPy has a very unique syntax that gives the user ability to easily
 manage the optimizations.
 See **TODO**

 4- Validating the required optimizations